1970 All-Ireland Senior Hurling Championship final: Second half

 Cork showed no sign of relaxing in the second-half.
 After just 90 seconds of play Willie Walsh had the ball in the Wexford net after a goalmouth melee.
 Both sides exchanged tit-for-tat scores after this before Charlie McCarthy palmed the ball into the net for Cork's fifth goal of the day.
 Wexford launched another attack, resulting in a point for Tom Byrne and a second goal of the game for Pat Quigley.
 Once again Wexford failed to maintain this and three quick Cork points put some more daylight between the teams.
 Tony Doran narrowed the deficit with another goal from close range, however, Cork fought back with a brace of points from McCarthy and Tomás Ryan.
 Eddie O'Brien, Cork's hero of the game, popped up yet again to claim his hat-trick after an hour of play.
 Dave Bernie responded with a point before Tomás Ryan got Cork's 21st and final point of the match.
 Wexford scored four unanswered points in the last five minutes, however, it was too little too late as Cork were the runaway winners of the game.

 Details

+Aftermath

+Eddie O'Brien's hat-trick was the last in an All-Ireland SHC final until Lar Corbett's for Tipperary in the 2010 All-Ireland Senior Football Championship final.